PatientPing/terraform-aws-bastion/README.md

 1. SSH Keys stored in a user custom attribute called 'sshPublickey'.
 2. OneLogin credentials with Read perms stored in SSM Parameter Store parameters /bastion/onelogin_id and /bastion/onelogin_secret.

+You can optionally limit syncing to users that have a role matching one or more role IDs.

 Known issues
 ------------